move-coop/parsons/docs/aws.rst

 .. note::
   Authentication
-    Access to S3 is controlled through AWS Identity and Access Management (IAM) users.
+    Access to S3 is controlled through AWS Identity and Access Management (IAM) users in the `AWS Managerment Console <https://aws.amazon.com/console/>`_ .
 Users can be granted granular access to AWS resources, including S3.
 IAM users are provisioned keys, which are required to access the S3 class.

 ==========
 QuickStart